karanvir12/vine/doc/testing.md

 or just printed as part of the PR using a github action i.e. [`jest-lcov-reporter`](https://github.com/marketplace/actions/jest-lcov-reporter).

-For full examples on how to use [`grcov` /w peer specifics see the github repo](https://github.com/mozilla/grcov#coverallscodecov-output).
+For full examples on how to use [`grcov` /w vine specifics see the github repo](https://github.com/mozilla/grcov#coverallscodecov-output).

 ## Fuzzing